-ECONOMY ENVIRONMENT

-Are we costefficient in operation and minimizing ecological burden?

-Are we enhancing

-the atmosphere, rivers, etc. for future

-diagrams © 2021-2022 McDONOUGH INNOVATION, LLC. based on Cradle to Cradle: Remaking the Way We Make Things, 2002
+ECONOMY ENVIRONMENT Are we costefficient in operation and minimizing ecological burden?
+ENVIRONMENT ENVIRONMENT SOCIAL Are we providing Are we enhancing ecological benefit the atmosphere, rivers, etc. for future generations? diagrams © 2021-2024 McDONOUGH INNOVATION, LLC. based on Cradle to Cradle: Remaking the Way We Make Things, 2002

-CRADLE TO CRADLE

-In their 2002 book, Cradle to Cradle: Remaking the Way We Make Things, architect William McDonough and chemist Michael Braungart presented a science-based design framework that eliminates the concept of waste and provides enduring benefits for society, from safe materials and circular economies to clean air, water and energy.
+CRADLE TO CRADLE In their 2002 book, Cradle to Cradle: Remaking the Way We Make Things, architect William McDonough and chemist Michael Braungart presented a science-based design framework that eliminates the concept of waste and provides enduring benefits for society, from safe materials and circular economies to clean air, water and energy.